Theodore of Mopsuestia: Career

-A greater heresiarch than Julian visited Mopsuestia in the last year of his life.
+A heresiarch greater than Julian visited Mopsuestia in the last year of his life.
 It is stated by Evagrius Scholasticus (H.E. i.2) that Nestorius, on his way from Antioch to Constantinople (AD 428), took counsel with Theodore and received from him the seeds of heresy which he shortly afterwards scattered with such disastrous results.
 Evagrius makes this statement on the authority of one Theodulus, a person otherwise unknown.
 We may safely reject it, so far as it derives the Christology of Nestorius from this single interview.
 Towards the close of 428 (Theodoret, H.E. v.39) Theodore died at the age of seventy-eight, having been all his life engaged in controversy, and more than once in conflict with the popular notions of orthodoxy; yet he departed, as Facundus (ii.1) triumphantly points out, in the peace of the church and at the height of a great reputation.
 The storm was gathering, but did not break until after his death.
 As the Catholic Encyclopedia points out, during his lifetime, Theodore was considered an orthodox Christian thinker.